 He entered the farthest stall, removing his gloves as he entered and pocketing them.
-He sat on the closed seat, leaning forward as he placed a hand over his face.
+He sat on the closed seat and leaned forward as he placed a hand over his face.
 The roughness of his bare palms was unpleasant, but it brought him focus.

 The pounding began to subside.

 The door to the bathroom squeaked open abruptly, and someone entered.
-Werner did not hear them move towards the stalls which caused him to tense.
+Werner didn’t hear them move towards the stalls which caused him to tense.
 He rose from his seat before quietly pushing open the stall.